Fuerteventura Travel Report 2026: Kitesurfing & Beaches

 If you come to Fuerteventura as a kitesurfer, you'll quickly understand why the island is considered one of the best spots in Europe.
 The combination of consistent trade winds, shallow lagoons, and warm water (18-23°C depending on the season) is simply perfect.
 Here are the spots you need to know:

 Sotavento / Playa de la Barca – The ultimate kitesurfing spot on Fuerteventura.
 At low tide, a huge shallow lagoon forms, offering perfect conditions for freeriding and freestyle with side-onshore (northeast) winds.
-The water in the lagoon is waist-deep, and the bottom is sandy – ideal for beginners and practicing new tricks.
-At high tide, the lagoon deepens, allowing you to cruise in the waves in front of the sandbank.
-GKA Kite World Cup It takes place here annually – that says it all about the quality of the spot.
+The lagoon's water is waist-deep, and the bottom is sandy – ideal for beginners and practicing new tricks.
+At high tide, the lagoon deepens, allowing you to cruise in the waves off the sandbar.
+The GKA Kite World Cup is held here annually – a testament to the spot's quality.

 The most beautiful beaches in Fuerteventura – My top 7

-Fuerteventura has the best Canary Islands beaches This is not an exaggeration; it's a consensus among everyone who knows several of the Canary Islands.
+Fuerteventura has the best beaches in the Canary Islands – that's no exaggeration, it's a consensus among everyone who knows several of the Canary Islands.
 Here are my personal highlights:

 3. Playas de El Cotillo (Los Lagos) – Several small coves with natural rock pools where the water shimmers in a Caribbean turquoise.
 Perfect for snorkeling and for families, as the rocks break the waves.